$K-$Lorentzian Polynomials, Semipositive Cones, and Cone-Stable EVI Systems

-and consider the LEVI system \eqref{eq:levi} with this $A$ and the cone $\K(f,v)\cap\R^3_{\ge0}$.
-A MATLAB simulation shows that trajectories initialized inside the cone converge to the origin, illustrating stability w.r.t.\ $\K$ despite instability in the unconstrained space.
-The cone and representative trajectories are depicted in \Cref{fig:3Dnonhypcones}.
+Now consider the LEVI system \eqref{eq:levi} with the above matrix \(A\) and cone \(K_+(f,v)\).
+MATLAB simulations indicate that trajectories initialized in \(K_+(f,v)\) converge to the origin, illustrating stability with respect to the cone \(K_+(f,v)\), even though the linear system is unstable in the full space \(\R^3\).
+The cone and representative trajectories are shown in \Cref{fig:3Dnonhypcones}.